If you are considering taking a cruise you have probably heard the word gratuities mentioned by your travel agent or cruise line.

-Cruise lines often talk about gratuities but rarely explain how they work in practice.
-Cruise gratuities cost you hundreds of dollars so they are worth thinking about ahead of time.
+Cruise gratuities can add hundreds of dollars to the cost of your cruise so they are worth thinking about ahead of time.

 I’ve been on a number of cruises that have had varying gratuity policies.
-In this article, we will look at what gratuities are, how you pay them, your alternative options, and how much gratuities usually cost.
+In this article, we will look at:

 What are Cruise Gratuities?

-Cruise gratuities are tips that are automatically charged by the cruise line which go towards paying the crew.
+Cruise gratuities are tips that are automatically charged by the cruise line which go to the crew.
 Cruise gratuities range between $13-$15 per person per night.
 On the majority of cruise lines, gratuities are not mandatory and can be removed if requested.

 Cruise gratuities cost between $13-$15 per person per night.
 This increases slightly to between $15-$19 for guests cruising in suites.
 On most cruise lines children also have to pay gratuities but some cruise lines do offer a discount for children.

-Cruise documents aren’t usually the most exciting things to read but it’s important that you do in order to avoid any unexpected surprises.
+Cruise booking documents aren’t usually the most exciting things to read but it’s important that you do in order to avoid any unexpected surprises.
+All gratuities/costs will be referenced in these documents.

 Below are examples of gratuity costs from 6 of the largest US cruise lines.